twof/twof.github.io/blog/dependency_injection_cover_letter.md

 }
 ```

 This is a test of input dependencies, but what about output dependencies?
 How do we know if our `turnOnNuclearReactor` function gets called?
 In Python this is easy with MagicMocks.
 You can simply assert against the number of times a function was called.
-With a little more tooling, you could do the same in Swift.[6]
+With a little more tooling, you can do the same in Swift.[6]

 ```swift
 func testNumCalls() async throws {